dongdongbh/note/README.md

 # Notes
-This is a repo of notes, and can be visit by [https://dongdongbh.github.io/note/](https://dongdongbh.github.io/note/)
+This is a repo of notes, and can be visit by [https://dongdongbh.github.io/note/](https://dongdongbh.github.io/note/).

-# Following is the readme of the Jekyll templete
+Following is the readme of the Jekyll templete.

 ## The "What ?" and the "Why ?"